gitter-badger/Buyan/README.md

                     | util //for macros |
                     |                   |
                     +-------------------+
+;this is how we call functions referenced in router
 (c "x" arg1 argx ...) =

-module1.f -> pubsub.send -> router.route -> module2.x -> return
+;and this is call flow internally from f we call fnc in pubsub it invokes router etc. module1.f -> pubsub.send -> router.route -> module2.x -> return

 </pre>
+component diagram
 <pre>